SmartLink (smart card)

-SmartLink is a RFID-enabled credit card-sized smartcard that is the primary fare payment method on the PATH transit system in Newark and Hudson County in New Jersey and Manhattan in New York City.
-It was designed to replace PATH's paper-based farecard, QuickCard, and there was plans to expand its usage throughout most transit agencies in the tri-state area.
-The SmartLink card has been available to the public since July 2, 2007.
-Although the MetroCard used on the Metropolitan Transportation Authority (MTA)'s transit system can also be used on the PATH, the reverse is not true for SmartLink, which cannot be used on the MTA's system.
+SmartLink is a discontinued RFID-enabled credit card-sized smartcard that was the primary fare payment method on the PATH transit system in Newark and Hudson County in New Jersey and Manhattan in New York City.
+It was designed to replace PATH's paper-based farecard, QuickCard, and there were plans to expand its usage throughout most transit agencies in the tri-state area.
+The SmartLink card had been available to the public since July 2, 2007.
+Although the MetroCard used on the Metropolitan Transportation Authority (MTA)'s transit system could also be used on the PATH, the reverse was not true for SmartLink, which couldn't be used on the MTA's system.
+SmartLink was replaced by a contactless payment system called TAPP beginning in 2023.
+Sales of many SmartLink products were discontinued on May 4, 2026.
+The SmartLink system was discontinued on August 31, 2026.

 Registration

-All SmartLink cards are eligible for online registration.
-In order to register a card, one must simply go to PATH's registration page and complete a form detailing the card holder's name, the unique serial code of the SmartLink card, and address.
-An account holder's information can be accessed online or by calling the SmartLink hotline.
-Money from lost cards can be transferred to a replacement card if the customer has an account; however, all replacement cards carry a $5 fee.
+All SmartLink cards were eligible for online registration.
+In order to register a card, one had to go to PATH's registration page and complete a form detailing the card holder's name, the unique serial code of the SmartLink card, and address.
+An account holder's information was able to be accessed online or by calling the SmartLink hotline.
+Money from lost cards could be transferred to a replacement card if the customer has an account; however, all replacement cards carry a $5 fee.

-Registration of the card also permits the holder to monitor its usage and to link the SmartLink card to a credit card in the automatic replenishment program.
+Registration of the card also permits the holder to monitor its usage and link the SmartLink card to a credit card in the automatic replenishment program.
 When the card balance drops to five trips (or five days, for riders with an unlimited pass), the SmartLink card is topped up using the credit card on the account.
 This program can be managed online, on the PATH website.

 Sales

-Pre-loaded SmartLink cards with 10 trips are available at all stations for $31.00 (10 trips at $2.60 each, plus a $5.00 card fee).
-However, MetroCard Vending Machines (MVMs) at all PATH stations are able to refill the SmartLink cards to a monetary amount equal to 1, 2, 4, 10, 20 and 40 trips as well as the daily or 30 day unlimited passes.
+Pre-loaded SmartLink cards with 10 trips were available at all stations for $31.00 (10 trips at $2.60 each, plus a $5.00 card fee).
+However, MetroCard Vending Machines (MVMs) at all PATH stations were able to refill the SmartLink cards to a monetary amount equal to 1, 2, 4, 10, 20 and 40 trips as well as the daily or 30 day unlimited passes.

-$5.00 SmartLink Cards with no trips, ready for charging at any PATH MetroCard Vending Machine, are available from vending machines at 33rd Street, Hoboken, Journal Square, Exchange Place, Newport and World Trade Center.
+$5.00 SmartLink Cards with no trips, ready for charging at any PATH MetroCard Vending Machine, were available from vending machines at 33rd Street, Hoboken, Journal Square, Exchange Place, Newport and World Trade Center.

-SmartLink card can be purchased via the SmartLinkSM Card Dispensers (33rd Street, Hoboken, Journal Square, Newark, World Trade Center).
-Zero trip and 20 trip cards ($57.00 (20 trips at $2.60 each, plus a $5.00 card fee) are also available for purchase online on the PATH website.
+SmartLink card were able to be purchased via the SmartLinkSM Card Dispensers (33rd Street, Hoboken, Journal Square, Newark, World Trade Center).
+Zero trip and 20 trip cards ($57.00 (20 trips at $2.60 each, plus a $5.00 card fee) were also available for purchase online on the PATH website.
 At one time Pre-loaded SmartLink Cards were available at newsstands in PATH terminals but PATH has discontinued this.